ritesh074/LendingClubCaseStudy/README.md

 Like any other lending company, the success of the business is in successfully identifying the risk of lending before approving the loan using certain borrower related parameters that defines his/her behavior.
-Two types of risks are associated with the bank’s decision:
+Two types of risks are associated with the bankâ€™s decision:
 1. If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company
 2. If the applicant is not likely to repay the loan, i.e. he/she is likely to